-Investments in unlisted CIS shall be valued based on the last published repurchase price.
+Valuation of investments in unlisted CIS shall be valued based on the last published repurchase price.

 Deposits

 Valuation of deposits placed with Financial Institutions will be done by reference to the principal value of the deposits and the interests accrued thereon for the relevant period.